What is policy studies?

-When and where are classes held?
+Is the program full-time or part-time?
 Can I work and attend school at the same time?

-Classes are offered on our campus in Doylestown on weekday evenings from 6:30 until 9:30 p.m.
-Yes, our students work both full and part-time while enrolled in the program.
+Classes are offered on our campus in Doylestown on weekday evenings from 6 until 9 p.m.

 Students choose from one of the three specialization areas:

 - Food and agricultural policy

-- Environmental policy
+- Sustainability and environmental policy